 Preheat grill or grill pan to medium.
 Oil the grill or pan.
 Remove chicken from bag and place on grill or pan.
 Pour remaining marinade over chicken.
 Grill the chicken, turning once, until 165°F (~7-8 minutes per side).

 Pounding the chicken is optional; however, I prefer it since it results in a more tender chicken.

-Read on for my whole day of eats (including the aforementioned chicken), and link up to Jenn’s WIAW baby over at Arman’s today (ok, so the link up is really tomorrow at the time of publish… I got excited…).
+Read on for my whole day of eats (including the aforementioned chicken), and link up to Jenn’s WIAW baby over at Arman’s today (ok, so the link up is really tomorrow at the time of publishing… I got excited…).

-For breakfast we had a repeat of Cocoa-cado Waffles… strange but good!
+For breakfast, we had a repeat of Cocoa-cado Waffles… strange but good!
 It was a multi-grain Van’s waffle with cocoa-avocado pudding, strawberries, and hemp hearts.

 We were headed out of town so this was an “eat all the random things in the fridge” meal.
 Turkey with roasted salsa, cucumbers, red bell peppers, mushrooms, pico hummus, and spinach greek yogurt dip.
 Plus some unpictured tortilla chips.
 It actually hit the spot!

 Balsamic chicken over a salad.
 With wine.
 Duh.

 It’s been forever since I’ve made my 150 calorie protein mug cake.
 I first posted the recipe in 2012 (?!), and it remains one of my all-time favorite recipes on this blog.

 This one was topped with TruWhip, trashy sugar-free caramel, and sprinkles.